EMI Calculator

 | Personal Loan | 9.90% - 18.00% | 1 - 5 Years | None | Quickest disbursal with no end-use restrictions. |

-| Education Loan | 8.15% - 13.50% | 5 - 15 Years | Varies* | Eduction or student loan has moratorium period (repayment starts after studies). |
+| Education Loan | 8.15% - 13.50% | 5 - 15 Years | Varies* | Education loans often include a moratorium period, allowing repayment to begin after course completion or a specified grace period. |

 | Gold Loan | 8.05% - 17.00% | 3 - 36 Months | Gold | Fastest way to get cash against ornaments. |